 First-time users: If your computer people can produce a flat text file of the journal, that is preferred.
 Else, we will attempt the conversion and verify by e-mail or telephone.
 Charts of Accounts and opening balances (separately or in trial balance form) are welcome either in text or excel form.

-Regular users: We plan to charge for conversion of journals.
+Regular users: We plan to work with copies of journal backups: the most efficient is a 2nd copy of the journal log.
 If you send quarterly or monthly journals, note that the index is always cumulative for the current year.

 Long Account Numbers: Be careful of what you ask for.
 We can select specific columns and make a shorter, more generic, and usually more useful account number for search and comparison.
 Our maximum length is 30 characters.
 It is better for your firm to select the shorter number and attach it to the beginning of each journal line.
-If you want more than one organization of account numbers, each plan is a separate company/year.
+Each entity, brother-sister or subsidiary may have a separate chart of accounts.
+Subsidiaries are limited to one layer from parent.